gladcolor/Git-and-Vi-tutorial/program/unit_test.md

 # How to use Unit Test?
-In Python, a built-in moudle is provided for developers to conduct Unit Test.
-The official documentation list a great exmaple below.
+In Python, a built-in module is provided for developers to conduct Unit Test.
+The official documentation list a great example below.
 Normally, the Unit Test code is written in a .py file, separating from the .py file of the code needs to be tested.

 ```python